SFDO-Tooling/CumulusCI/docs/concepts.rst

 Each project may have one or more **datasets**: on-disk representations of record data that can be inserted into Salesforce orgs, and which can also be modified and re-captured during the evolution of the project.
 Datasets are stored in the ``datasets`` directory.
 Learn more about datasets in [TODO: link Automating Data Operations].

-Robot
+robot
 ^^^^^

 Robot Framework provides browser automation for end-to-end testing.
-Each project contains a ``robot`` directory, which stores the resources and test suites for the project's Robot Framework test suites.
+Each project contains a ``robot`` directory, which stores the project's Robot Framework test suites.
 New CumulusCI projects start with a simple Robot test case that creates a Contact record.

 While Robot Framework is used primarily for browser automation testing, it can also be harnessed to help configure orgs where other strategies and APIs are insufficient.
 [TODO LINK TO EXPLAIN THIS FURTHER?]